Commissioner: 10 Pac-12 schools staying put stand united

-SAN FRANCISCO (AP)The 10 schools staying put in the Pac-12 Conference when UCLA and USC leave for the Big Ten next year are united in driving the future success of the league as it searches for expansion options, Commissioner George Kliavkoff said Tuesday.
+SAN FRANCISCO (AP)The 10 schools staying put in the Pac-12 Conference when UCLA and USC leave for the Big Ten in 2024 are united in driving the future success of the league as it searches for expansion options, Commissioner George Kliavkoff said Tuesday.

 ”I know everyone continues to have interest in the current round of realignment.
 With respect to the Pac-12, I can tell you that our 10 schools are together, aligned, and committed to our conference,” Kliavkoff said at Pac-12 women’s basketball media day.